 - 21 years of age or older

 - Active duty military or veteran of military service

 - Living with parents or legal guardians within the commuting distance

 Housing Contracts and Assignments

 Students may elect to contract a residence hall space on an academic year basis.
-Assignments to residence halls are made on a space-available, first-come, first-served priority based on the application date, a $50 nonrefundable application fee, and a $100 room deposit are received at the Department of University Housing.
+Assignments to residence halls are made on a space-available, first-come, first-served priority based on the application date, a $50 nonrefundable application fee, and a $100 room deposit are received at the Department of University Housing and Dining.

 Family Housing at Texas Woman's University provides living options for married students and for single parents and their children.
 Married couples and single parents with a maximum of three children under the age of 18 may reside in the Lowry Woods Community apartments.

-Family Housing apartment contracts run from one semester to twelve months and are renewable.
+Family Housing apartment contracts are academic year contracts and are renewable.
 Vacancies are filled in order by application date and desired move in date.
 The apartment application, along with the $50 non-refundable application fee and $100 deposit, must be received before a student can be considered for an apartment.